Administration & Board Members

 Libby comes from a Parks and Recreation background where she was involved in Special Events, Youth and Senior programming.
 Her introduction to AWIMA happened in 2009 when she took the Status Check-in course.
 The position as Tony Sciacca’s assistant opened up a couple months later and she delved right in.
 She began working on a Type 2 IMT that summer and hasn’t looked back.

-BRANDALYN VONK - Assistant/PIO
+BRANDALYN VONK - Admin Assistant

 Brandalyn first attended the academy in 2018 as a student and joined our Incident Management Team as a PIO in 2020.
 She accepted an assistant position with the academy in 2022.
 Among many duties, her focus is to build/maintain our website, manage social media, and help with the registration and certification process for our students.